Getting Started with Electronic Public Health Case Reporting

 • Reporting Window: The eCR measure requires participation for at least 180 continuous days within 2025.

-• Timely Response: Once the PHA begins working with you, they may request additional information or steps to complete onboarding.
+• Timely Response: Once the PHA begins working with you, they may request additional information or steps to complete on-boarding.
 You are required to respond within 30 days to remain in good standing for MIPS reporting.

 • Small Practice Exception: If your practice qualifies as a small practice (15 or fewer clinicians) and you are not submitting Promoting Interoperability data, the eCR/Case Reporting requirement does not apply.